Frequently Asked Questions

 If a course requires a proctored test, where and when can I take that test?

-All of our courses require a final test that is a proctored (supervised) and in-person test.
+All of our courses require a test that is a proctored (supervised) and in-person test.
+(Unless you reside more than 30 miles from a Canyons District School.
 You will be able to take proctored tests in multiple locations.
-Proctored tests are offered from 2:30 - 6PM and tests must be started by 5PM.
-You are able to drop in without making an appointment.
 For more information about proctored tests and locations visit this link.